ainchu18/jk_clothing/README.md

 | :------------- | :----------: | -----------: |
 | Product Detail page  | When login as a verified user, you can add review/rating of a certain product. | Worked    |

-13. To be able to contact the site owner after making an account for the site
+13. To be able to contact the site owner/shop.
+Note: making an account for the site is required to do this

 | Feature      | Action    | Result    |
 | :------------- | :----------: | -----------: |
 | Contact Us page  | When login as a verified user, you can send a message to the shop owner. | Worked    |

-14. To be able to add products on a wishlist after making an account for the site
+14. To be able to add products on a wishlist.
+Note:making an account for the site to do this

 | Feature      | Action    | Result    |
 | :------------- | :----------: | -----------: |